otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 Prekey Owner's Instance tag (INT)
   The instance tag of the intended recipient.

+Y Prekey owner's ECDH public key (POINT)
+  First one-time use prekey value.

+B Prekey owner's DH public key (MPI)
+  Second one-time use prekey value.
+The ephemeral public DH key.
+Note that even though this is in uppercase, this is NOT a POINT.

 Sender's User Profile (USER-PROF)
   As described in the section 'Creating a User Profile'.